williaz/TechRefresher/Core_Spring.md

 - standalone: Registering a shutdown-hook by calling the method registerShutdownHook
   - ensures a graceful shutdown and calls the relevant **destroy methods** on your singleton beans so that all resources are released.
-- Web: taken care of by the ContextLoaderListener
+- Web: taken care of by the ContextLoaderListener which implements the ServletContextListener interface

 ### Can you describe: Dependency injection using Java configuration?
 Dependency injection using annotations (@Autowired)?
 Component scanning, Stereotypes?
-Scopes for Spring beans?
-What is the default scope?
 - config class with bean method
 - @Component/@Autowired + @ComponetScan
+- component-scan implicitly included annotation-config for @Autowired

+### Scopes for Spring beans?
+What is the default scope?

+- singleton
+- prototype
+  - Spring **does not manage the complete lifecycle** of a prototype bean: the container instantiates, configures, and otherwise assembles a prototype object, and hands it to the client, with no further record of that prototype instance.
+  - To get the Spring container to release resources held by prototype-scoped beans, try using a custom **bean post-processor**, which holds a reference to beans that need to be cleaned up.
-- Singleton, prototype, request, session
+- web-aware: request, session, applicaton(per ServletContext), websocket
+  - DispatcherServlet, RequestContextListener, and RequestContextFilter all do exactly the same thing, namely bind the HTTP request object to the Thread that is servicing that request.
+This makes beans that are request- and session-scoped available further down the call chain.

 ### Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?
 - By default, ApplicationContext implementations eagerly create and configure all singleton beans as part of the initialization process.